riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-fathom.md

 description: Learn practical methods for using Fathom to capture and summarize in-person meetings through virtual bridges, audio-only recording, hybrid setups, and post-meeting voice notes.
 ---

-Recording in-person meetings with Fathom – Workarounds
+# Recording in-person meetings with Fathom – Workarounds

-## Summary

 This article outlines practical methods for using Fathom, a virtual meeting assistant, to capture and summarize in-person meetings.
 It covers four main approaches: creating a virtual bridge via video conferencing platforms, capturing audio-only meetings, implementing a hybrid meeting setup, and recording post-meeting voice notes.
 The article also addresses best practices for audio quality, privacy considerations, and how to maximize Fathom's features once content is captured.